CloudLabsAI-Azure/PowerApps-in-a-day/03_Power Apps_Model_driven_App.md

     ![](images/Module3/BusinessProcessFlow17.png)

 ### Task 2: Add a branch condition

-In this task, we are going to add a conditional branch to our Business Process Flow.
-When we did the discovery, we learned that if the price was greater than $1K there were additional steps in place to get capital approval prior to placing the order.
-In this task, you will see how we can modify the flow we built to accommodate this.

 1. Select the **Components** tab, drag **Condition** and place it between **Device Requested** and **Place Order**.